N1GHT-MAR3/JuicedEditor/README.md

 Many more features are planned in the future!

 # Compatibility

+Juiced Editor only works on Windows 10 and later, due to being built on Python 3.9 and Qt6.
+Earlier versions of Windows will not work until a legacy version can be developed.

 | Platform | Version                  | Description                                      | Supported | Decrypted |
 | -------- | ------------------------ | ------------------------------------------------ | --------- | --------- |
 | PC       | Retail (unpatched)       | The default .exe that comes on disc.             | Yes       | No        |